 Cameras that decorate the almirahs

-Buying camera is one thing and using it is another.
-Many a times, I have seen people buying cameras, only to store it in their almirahs.
+Buying a camera is one thing and using it is another.
+Many a time, I have seen people buying cameras, only to store it in their almirahs.
 May be it was a spur of the moment purchase, or may be ‘keeping up with the Joneses’.
-Many a times, I have also seen cameras being purchased with a feeling that good camera will automatically provide great photographs.
+Many a time, I have also seen cameras being purchased with a feeling that good camera will automatically provide great photographs.
 Whatever the reason, an unused camera lying at home is a sin according to the photographer in me.
 The more expensive a camera, the greater is the sin.

 Yesteryear cameras, that have been used extensively and are now taking rest is not the same.
 These cameras have done their job.
 It is the new purchases that I am talking about.
 Have you purchased a camera and clicked very few photographs? if you are not using it, sell it off, donate it, give to someone else… just don’t let it die a slow death in your almirah.

-Using camera with dirty hands
+Using a camera with dirty hands

 Call it ‘Lady Macbeth Syndrome’ if you want to, but I am finicky about clean hands.
-Sometimes to an uncomfortable extreme (that is uncomfortable to people around me rather than myself ).
-The sin that photographers commit is opposite of this.
+Sometimes to an uncomfortable extreme (that is uncomfortable to people around me rather than me).
+The sin that photographers commit is the opposite of this.
 I have seen photographers using their camera while holding a pizza slice in the other hand.
 Countless times, I have been a painful witness to this sin when photographers or camera users, have food and then just partially wipe the hands with a tissue before picking up the camera.
 To me, apart from being a really bad habit, this is also a sin.

-Tilting the camera for fancy shots
+Tilting the camera (Sometimes for fancy shots)

 I don’t see the world with my head tilted to one side, then why should I have to bear with such photographs?
 Horizontal orientation is how the world appears to me.
-To get better frames, I might change the orientation of the camera to vertical (the so called portrait orientation) and then place the photographs vertically for viewing.
+To get better frames, I might change the orientation of the camera to vertical (the so-called portrait orientation) and then place the photographs vertically for viewing.
 But… how about those crazy tilted frames?
 45 degrees tilt to capture your girlfriend’s portrait?
 That’s a sin!
 Even if you get away with it, to me photography is complete when the printing gets done.
 How would such a photograph be placed in a frame or hung on a wall?
 Yes, people still do it.
 Lots of such photographs are clicked and even displayed in their tilted frames.
 This is still a sin and even more so if your camera is not a square format!

 A lesser form of such a sin is when the horizon is tilted.
 This is usually unintentional and so if this happens, don’t be stressed out.
 Your soul is still safe.
 Just a little bit of being attentive next time is as good as a penance.